Chapter 3:

 “And a good morning to you too, Colonel Friedkin.”

-At six foot-four, the Colonel was an imposing effigy to directed, calculated violence, and still moved with ease in his fatigues despite the long years of service carved into his frame.
-His close-cropped hair crowned a hardened yet pensive visage that might well be from a casting office’s dreams.
+At six foot-four, the Colonel was an effigy to directed, calculated violence, and still moved with ease in his fatigues despite the long years of service carved into his frame.
+His close-cropped hair crowned an imposing yet pensive visage that was a casting director's dream.

-But that belied the fact that Lasch was more than a match for Friedkin when it came to hard-won experience at holding back the dark.
-Lasch had actually been in the Program for longer– straight out of college– and elevated to Director just last year.
-She wasn’t going anywhere either.
+But that belied the fact that Lasch was more than a match for Friedkin, when it came to hard-won experience at holding back the dark.
+Lasch had actually been in the Program for longer– recruited straight out of college– and elevated to Director just last year.
+She wasn’t going anywhere anytime soon either.

-Both respected the other, to a point, and the two had worked hand in hand in the execution of their duties, for the most part.
+Both respected the other, to a point, and so the two had worked hand in hand in the execution of their duties.
+For the most part.

 “Why wasn’t I informed of this tasking?”
-Friedkin said in his no-nonsense cadence, before settling his hands to his side to tower over Lasch in her posh Director’s chair.
+Friedkin said in his no-nonsense cadence, towering over Lasch.

-For her part, Lasch set the the cup of coffee down on and spared a cursory look at the documents intruding on her desk, though she already had a good idea of what they were.
+For her part, Lasch set the the cup down.
+She spared a cursory look at the documents intruding on her desk, though she already had a good idea of what they were.

 “This is not a military operation, Colonel.
 The Unit’s services are not required.”